Orbital (1993 album): Album

-On Orbital the duo aimed to make more atmospheric music than the dance raves of their first album.
-They used more complex rhythms and denser arrangements on the appropriately named pieces entitled "Lush" but still proving themselves capable of making quality pop music on "Halcyon + On + On", with vocals from Kirsty Hawkshaw of Opus III.

-The album begins with "Time Becomes", which uses the same speech sample by the actor Michael Dorn in Star Trek: The Next Generation (Time squared - season 2 episode 13, Worf - 20'30 : "There is the theory of the Möbius.
+The album begins with "Time Becomes", which uses the same speech sample by the actor Michael Dorn in Star Trek: The Next Generation ("Time Squared" – season 2 episode 13: "There is the theory of the Möbius.
 A twist in the fabric of space where time becomes a loop") which opened their first album.
-The piece uses phasing, a technique popularized by Steve Reich, in which two identical samples are repeated at slightly different speeds.
-The brothers enjoy aural puns, and the use of this sample again, as well as the muffled intro on "Planet of the Shapes" with intentional addition of record static and crackles, followed by the sound of a needle skipping grooves then scratching across the record, was meant to trick fans who bought the vinyl edition into thinking their copy was less than perfect.
+The piece uses phasing, a technique popularised by Steve Reich, in which two identical samples are repeated at slightly different speeds.
+The brothers enjoy aural puns, and the use of this sample again, as well as the muffled intro on "Planet of the Shapes" with intentional addition of record static and crackles, followed by the sound of a needle skipping grooves then scratching across the record, was meant to trick fans who bought the vinyl edition into thinking their copy had defects.

 The second song on the album, "Planet of the Shapes", contains a sample from the movie Withnail & I ("even a stopped clock gives the right time twice a day").

+The duo aimed to make more atmospheric music than the dance raves of their first album.
+They used more complex rhythms and denser arrangements on the pieces entitled "Lush".

-"Impact" samples a line from "a French film dubbed into English" with a "conspiracy, alien plot" that the band no longer remembers the name of.
+"Impact" samples the line "It's like... like a cry for survival.
+A cry for survival.
+For their survival and for our survival!" from "a French film dubbed into English" with a "conspiracy, alien plot" that the band did not remember the name of.
+It is taken from an English dub of the French animated film Fantastic Planet (La Planète sauvage) (1973).

 Meat Beat Manifesto were an influence on the album, after Orbital toured with the group in the United States ahead of recording it.
 The breakbeat on "Impact" was provided by Jack Dangers and "Remind" is an instrumental re-recording of Orbital's "Mind the Bend the Mind" remix of "Mindstream" by Meat Beat Manifesto, which removed all elements of "Mindstream" from the piece.
 The remix and final work was inspired by the Fabio Paras remix of React 2 Rhythm's "I Know You Like It".

 "Walk Now..." samples the sound of a Sydney zebra crossing alert and a didgeridoo, which were both recorded after a trip to Australia to perform at an illegal rave named Welcome 92.

+"Halcyon + On + On" is a slightly shorter, more upbeat and melodic remix of their 1992 song "Halcyon".
+The title is inspired by a contemporary advertising slogan used by the Ariston washing machine company ("Ariston + on + on").